hendrixmar/MKAD-distance-api/README.md

 $ heroku container:release web --app <app-name>

 ```
-If you want to access to the logs of the Docker container use the following command.
+If you want to access to the logs file of the Docker container use the following command.
 ````shell
 $ heroku run bash
 ````